-Check for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.
+Check label for fiber content, then see "Cycle Selection Chart" on page 12 for cycle and temperature recommendations.

-- Dry garment for about 10 minutes.
+- 1. Dry garment for about 10 minutes.
 Remove; turn inside out; replace for another 10 minutes.
-Remove and hang on a nonrusting hanger to finish drying. - 2.
+Remove and hang on a non-rusting hanger to finish drying. - 2.
 Remove from dryer immediately after tumbling to help eliminate wrinkles.